15 Best Things to do in Nagano

 Visitors get to walk around the brewery and museum for free.
 The museum is where the old brewery plant was.
 Although production has now moved to a bigger facility, it’s cool to go and check out the original!
 Then, once we had finished exploring, we got to try some of their sake for free.

-If you’d prefer to visit with a guide, you can book this small-group tour which visits the Zenkoji Temple and Nishinomon-Yoshinoya brewery.
+If you’d prefer to visit with a guide, you can book this small-group tour, which visits the Zenkoji Temple and Nishinomon-Yoshinoya brewery.
 As well as trying five different sakes, this tour also includes a bowl of miso soup and some local snacks at the brewery.
 Plus, we think it’s nice to have a guide to explain the rich history of both the temple and sake.
-At $62 USD, it’s not badly priced, either.

 Related Read: Another place we found amazing breweries was during our visit to Sapporo, Japan!